Keep Those Cards and Letters Coming

 E-mail reactions usually run heavily in favor, but two columns stood out.

 The first was entitled “Who will stand up for the Old White Man?”

 The lead: “Sure, most of us vote ‘wrong,’ but when and how did peace-loving, law-abiding, elderly, white, conservative, heterosexual males become politically disreputable?”

 That column was linked, reprinted, and netted emails from as far away as Montana, Alaska and California – all positive.

-The other was linked to or reprinted by other outlets and elicited dozens of emails, all but three of which, surprisingly, contained the words "thanks" or "thank you."
+The other, entitled “Who was intolerant in the Duck Dynasty Flap?” was also linked to or reprinted by other outlets, and elicited dozens of emails, all but three of which, surprisingly, contained the words “thanks” or “thank you.”

 In it, no value judgment was made about the central subject’s personal opinions.
-It only defended his right to express them, and inquired "How "hurtful" can a reality show, off-camera, Corinthians-quoting duck hunter really be?"
+The column merely defended his right to express them, and inquired “How ‘hurtful’ can a reality show, off-camera, Corinthians-quoting duck hunter really be?”

 Following a column entitle “Hysteria, the modern left’s default setting,” a woman wrote:

 “No matter with whom I disagree, I do not resort to calling them hysterical.
 That has the effect of pouring gasoline into a fire.
 But perhaps that is what you consider your role.
 Too bad.
 I thought columnists were meant to edify.”